vv9k/wutag/README.md

 When `--any` flag is provided as in the example `wutag` will match files containing any of the provided tags rather than all of them.

-If you are into emojis then surely you can use emojis to tag files 🙂 `wutag set -g '*.doc' -- 📋`
+If you are into emojis then surely you can use emojis to tag files 🙂 `wutag set -g '*.doc' -t 📋`

 ## Configuration